dialog-semiconductor/py_ble_manager/docs/architecture.md

 set_dev_cmd.parameters.max_txtime = 2120
 ```

-In addition, the [gtl_messages](gtl_messages) directory contains factory classes for creating GTL messages from byte streams.
+In addition, the [gtl_messages](#gtl_messages) directory contains factory classes for creating GTL messages from byte streams.
 For example, the [GattcMessageFactory](../src/python_gtl_thread/gtl_messages/gattc_message_factory.py) class coverts byte streams into the appropriate GATT client related GTL message.
 These are leveraged by the `BleAdapter` to create valid GTL messages from byte streams received over the serial port.

 ### gtl_port

-The [gtl_port](gtl_port) directory is a port of files with GTL structure and enum definitions from their corresponding .h files.
+The [gtl_port](#gtl_port) directory is a port of files with GTL structure and enum definitions from their corresponding .h files in the SDK.
 Each .h file has a corresponding .py file:

 * co_bt.h -> co_bt.py
 * co_version.h -> co_version.py